tis-innovation-park/tm-vmm/doc/generated-files/testingmachine-manual.md

 `SSH_PORT=22` - the port where the SSH server is running on the client

-`SSH_SHUTDOWN_COMMAND="shutdown -h now"` - VVM will do its very best to shut down a machine as gracefully as possible.
+`SSH_SHUTDOWN_COMMAND="shutdown -h now"` - VMM will do its very best to shut down a machine as gracefully as possible.
 One way to do this is to try to shut it down using SSH.
 The command in this variable will be used to do that.

 # tm-vmm Command line options